People are often categorized either as left-brained or right-brained, meaning one side of their brain is dominant.

 The left brain dominates the following abilities and aspects of our conscious mind:

-- Critical Thinking
+- Thinking in words

+When it comes to daily life, left-brain personalities approach it the same way they approach their professional or academic obligations.
 They strive to be as clear and direct as possible.
 Left-brain people like order and organize their daily plans as neatly and systematically as possible.

 They remember events chronologically, usually in great detail, and approach every potential risk with necessary caution.
 When facing problems, they immediately try to find the most efficient solutions, and they are not easily distracted by their emotions.

-We need to know how our minds work so we can work our minds better.”
+We need to know how our minds work so we can work our minds better.— Jim Kwik

-Exercises to improve your left brain:
+Exercises to improve your left brain

-- Mental exercises – Since the left side of the brain is better with words and numbers, simple brain games and exercises such as Sudoku and crossword puzzles can help improve these skills.
+- Mental exercises: Since the left side of the brain is better with words and numbers, simple brain games and exercises such as Sudoku and crossword puzzles can help improve these skills.

-- Physical exercises – Exercising the right side of your body will stimulate the left side of your brain (and vice versa), so simple exercises like breathing through one nostril can awaken your brain.
+- Physical exercises: Exercising the right side of your body will stimulate the left side of your brain (and vice versa), so simple exercises like breathing through one nostril can awaken your brain.